 Will I be able to get help if I have problems registering on the web?

 Each of the web registration screens have a HELP button that you can click for information.
 You can also click here for complete on-line instructions for registering on the web.
-You may pick up a printed copy of these instructions and paper registration forms in Registration and Records, 101 Student Services Center.
 If you register from one of the campus’ computer labs, you can ask the lab assistant for help.
-Finally, you can always call or email the Registration and Records Office and request answers to particular questions you might have.
+Finally, you can always call or email the Enrollment Services Center, 106 SSC, (715-346-3300) and request answers to particular questions you might have.